-When it is critical to opening your business again, it’s important to have us, as your professional commercial claims adjuster, working on your behalf.
-As a business owner or manager, you know that having your facility closed means lost operating profits and maybe lost contracts or customers.
-There are many ways that an experienced adjuster can optimize your insurance claim settlement and pushing for a rapid conclusion is one of them.
+When it is critical to open your business again, it’s important to have us working on your behalf as your professional commercial claims adjuster.
+As a business owner or manager, you know that closing your facility means lost operating profits and maybe lost contracts or customers.
+There are many ways that an experienced adjuster can optimize your insurance claim settlement, and pushing for a rapid conclusion is one of them.

 Evaluating Commercial Claims

 Insurance adjusters are responsible for assessing claims from all customers.
 This includes property owners, renters, operators of nightclubs, barber shops, convenience stores, hospitals, government offices, and more.
-We are licensed by the state to do the claims-handling work we do and we have years of experience dealing with all sorts of customers.
+The state licenses us to do the claims-handling work we do, and we have years of experience dealing with all sorts of customers.
 We examine property damage with the critical eye of professionals.
-Our experience allows us to quickly determine the total cost of repairs and replacement.
+Our experience allows us to determine the total cost of repairs and replacement quickly.

 Our role as insurance adjusters is to analyze all aspects of the claim.
 We do an in-depth review of the commercial property to see what repairs need to be made, what was damaged, relevant business interruption costs, who was at fault, and more.
 In most cases, claims are settled out of court.
 This is because our goal is to help with a fair settlement.
 We want to ensure that everyone has a fair opportunity to get a reasonable settlement when accidents occur.